This is the multi-page printable view of this section. Click here to print.

 Server Type

-For detailed information about the server types provided by MySQL(DBaaS), please refer to MySQL(DBaaS) Server Types.
+For details on the server types provided by MySQL(DBaaS), refer to MySQL(DBaaS) Server Types.

 Standard db1v2m4

-• High Capacity: Large server specifications of 24 vCores or more
+• High Capacity: Large capacity server specifications with 24 vCore or more

-• db1: Standard specifications (vCPU, Memory) configuration commonly used
+• db1: Standard specifications (vCPU, Memory) generally used

 • v2: 2 virtual cores